PySimpleGUI/DocsCleanup/Home tab/2_readme.md

 But let's not stop there.

 Since we've been discussing list comprehensions, let's use them to create this row.
-The way to do that is to make a list of the symbols that go across the row make a loop that steps through that list.
+The way to do that, is to make a list of the symbols that go across the row make a loop that steps through that list.
 The result is a list that looks like this:

 ```python
 [CBtn(t) for t in ('1','2','3', 'log', 'ln', '-')],